potestiolab/canvas/README.md

 |---------------------------------------------------|
 ```

 * **`rescaled14`**: String containing the word `Y` or `y`.
-Other strings
-                  are not allowed.
-In this model, by default, rescaled non-bonded 1-4 interactions are introduced only in the fully-atomistic region.
+Other strings are not allowed.
+In this model, by default, rescaled non-bonded 1-4
+                    interactions are introduced only in the fully-atomistic region.
-                  However, if `-r/--resc14 Y` is set, the latter are also mainteined in the interface AT-CG.
+                    However, if `-r/--resc14 Y` is set, the latter are also mainteined on the interface AT-CG.
 Indeed, if in all-atom representation a
-                  rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model
+                    rescaled non-bonded interaction is present between two atoms whose rapresentation in the CANVAS model is AT-CG,
-                  is AT-CG, the latter is kept in the multi-resolution model. [^4]
+                    the latter is kept in the multi-resolution model. [^5]
                     Keep attention, as it might create artifacts in MD simulation.
 If using charmm forcefield this command is ignored.

-[^4]: In case of CG-CG pairs, no rescaled non-bonded 1-4 interaction is applied, even if `-r/--resc14 Y` is set since it might create artifacts because each bead has espilon and sigma values far away from the all-atom reference.
+[^5]: In case of CG-CG pairs, no rescaled non-bonded 1-4 interaction is applied, even if `-r/--resc14 Y` is set since it might create artifacts because each bead has espilon and sigma values far away from the all-atom reference.

 * **`codestring`**:   String containing `lammps` word.
-Other strings are not
+Other strings are not allowed.
-                      allowed.
 If `-c/--code lammps` is set, then the program
-                      produces the input files needed for simulating the CANVAS
-                      model in lammps.
+                      produces the input files needed for simulating the CANVAS model in lammps.
 If `-c/--code gromacs` is set, or in case
-                      this flag is ignored, the python script returns the input files
-                      for simulating the CANVAS model in gromacs.
+                      this flag is ignored, the python script returns the input files for simulating the CANVAS model in gromacs.

+* **`solvatestring`**: String containing 'n' or 'y' letters.
+Other string are not allowed.
+If '-s/--solvate n' is set, then the
+                       system will be not solvated.
+Use this flag in case of implicit solvent simulations.
+                       If '-s/--solvate y' is set, or in case the user ignore this flag,
+                       the biomolecule will be solvated and neutralized (with `NA` and `CL` ions)

 In the **Appendix** we focus on each argument discussed breafly before.